-- This is the painting that reinstated Burne-Jones's career and established him as a famous international artist. - It is King Cophetua (pronounced coe-FET-you-ah) and the Beggar Maid which was exhibited at the Grosvenor Gallery. - It became Burne-Jones's greatest success of the 1880s for its technical execution and its themes of power and wealth overborne by beauty and simplicity. - The painting tells the story of prince Cophetua and his love for the beggar Penelophon.
-Despite his power and wealth he is helplessly in love before the beauty of the poor, innocent beggar maid. - It was heralded as the 'picture of the year' by The Art Journal and The Times wrote, 'not only the finest work Mr Burne-Jones has ever painted, but one of the finest pictures ever painted by an Englishman'. - The painting was exhibited in France in 1889, where its popularity earned Burne-Jones the Legion of Honour and began a vogue for his work.
+- At the opening of the Grosvenor Gallery the artist who was praised by John Ruskin was Burne-Jones who supported Ruskin and the trial. - This is Edward Burne-Jones King Cophetua and the Beggar Maid which was exhibited at the Grosvenor Gallery seven years after it first opened (1884) and it became Burne-Jones's greatest success of the 1880s for its technical execution and its themes of power and wealth overborne by beauty and simplicity. - It was heralded as the 'picture of the year' by The Art Journal and The Times wrote, 'not only the finest work Mr Burne-Jones has ever painted, but one of the finest pictures ever painted by an Englishman'. - The painting was exhibited in France in 1889, where its popularity earned Burne-Jones the Legion of Honour and began a vogue for his work.
 It was during the 1890s that his international reputation was at its height.
 He was an important influence on the French symbolists but their love affair with his work quickly ended as their elitist approach was incompatible with Burne-Jones's decorative work for the 'masses'.
 He lived long enough to see his reputation fading in the last few years of his life.

-- The tale was familiar to Burne-Jones through an Elizabethan ballad published in Bishop Thomas Percy's 1765 Reliques of Ancient English Poetry and the sixteen-line poem The Beggar Maid by Alfred Tennyson. - The artist's wife Georgiana Burne-Jones felt 'this picture contained more of Edward's own qualities than any other he did.'
+- The painting illustrates the story of 'The King and the Beggar-maid', which tells the legend of prince Cophetua (pronounced coe-FET-you-ah) and his love for the beggar Penelophon.
+The tale was familiar to Burne-Jones through an Elizabethan ballad published in Bishop Thomas Percy's 1765 Reliques of Ancient English Poetry and the sixteen-line poem The Beggar Maid by Alfred Tennyson. - The artist's wife Georgiana Burne-Jones felt 'this picture contained more of Edward's own qualities than any other he did.'

-See

-http://en.wikipedia.org/wiki/King_Cophetua_and_the_Beggar_Maid(painting)
+See http://en.wikipedia.org/wiki/King_Cophetua_and_the_Beggar_Maid(painting)